Please enter both an email address and a password.

 • Assess and manage a wide spectrum of traumatic spinal conditions in the emergency setting (including the initial resuscitation and spinal immobilisation when clinically indicated) and be competent in the surgical management of such conditions.

-• Have an evidence-based approach to the management of neoplastic spinal pathology (primary and metastatic) and to have a clear understanding of the role of surgery and an understanding of patient selection for surgery.
+• Have an evidence-based approach to the management of neoplastic spinal pathology (primary and metastatic) and have a clear understanding of the role of surgery and an understanding of patient selection for surgery.
 Additionally, be competent in the surgical management of metastatic spinal column pathology.

 • Have a clear understanding of various types of spinal deformity (adult and paediatric) and a good command of the basic and some of the advanced techniques in the management of such conditions and be able to perform a well-planned surgical intervention under supervision where indicated.